Talha-Maaz/Talha-Maaz/README.md

 # Hello, I'm Talha Maaz!

-I'm a second-semester BSc Computer Science student with a passion for machine learning and data science.
+I'm a  BSc Computer Science student with a passion for machine learning and data science.
 Currently, I'm diving deep into Python, specifically focusing on libraries like Pandas and NumPy to enhance my data manipulation and analysis skills.

 ## About Me